 Ohio's employers are either state-fund or self-insured.
 If you do not know if your employer is a state-fund or self-insured employer, you need to ask your employer.

-Black lung employers are (coal mine operators) and Marine Fund employers (employers who engage in maritime commerce on Ohio navigable waterways.
+Marine fund employers are those who engage in maritime commerce on Ohio navigable waterways.

 The law also requires independent contractors and subcontractors to carry workers’ compensation insurance for their employees.